johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 ## Argumentation Theory and Warrants

 This idea of unexpressed beliefs that justify an argument evokes the idea of the **warrant** from the field of [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory).
 Argumentation theory views argument as a kind of flexible, informal logic.
-Instead of arguing with logical syllogisms, we make simple statements, or **claims** which support other claims.
+People don't argue with logical syllogisms -- instead they make simple statements, or **claims** which support other claims.
 For example, I might claim *people are wearing jackets* to support the claim *it's probably cold outside*.

 We use the terms **premise** and **conclusion** to differentiate between the supporting and supported claims.
 An **argument** is just a premise stated in support of some conclusion.

 In every argument there is an unstated claim that *this premise supports this conclusion*.
 This doesn't need to be stated because it's implied by the fact that the argument was made.
-After arguing *it's probably cold outside* because *people are wearing jackets*, I don't need to add, pedantically, "and you see, if people are wearing jackets it must be cold outside".
+After asserting *people are wearing jackets* in support of the conclusion *it's probably cold outside*, I don't need to add, pedantically, "and you see, if people are wearing jackets it must be cold outside".

-The unexpressed premise that justifies the inferential leap from premise to conclusion is called the [**warrant**](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.).
-The warrant can be based on any kind of inferential rule (deductive, inductive, intuitive) or [argumentation scheme](https://en.wikipedia.org/wiki/Argumentation_scheme) (authority, analogy, example) -- whatever justifies the inference in the mind of the arguer.
+This unexpressed premise that justifies the inferential leap from premise to conclusion is called the [**warrant**](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.).

+The warrant doesn't have to be a logical formula such as "if people are wearing jackets it must be cold outside".
+It can be based on any kind of inferential rule (deductive, inductive, intuitive) or [argumentation scheme](https://en.wikipedia.org/wiki/Argumentation_scheme) (authority, analogy, example) -- whatever justifies the inference in the mind of the arguer.
 Some academics use different terms for these concepts: our terminology is influenced by the influential [Toulmin model](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.), except we prefer the traditional terms **premise** and **conclusion** over **grounds** and **claim**.
 More precise definitions of our terms are given in the [Deliberati Argument Model](/argument-model).

 ## A Bayesian Definition of Warrant

 In Bayesian terms, a rational agent is said to acquire **evidence**, which causes them to change their belief in the probability of some **hypothesis** (see this [Bayesian Inference Primer](/bayesian-inference-primer)).

-There is clearly an analogy here: **evidence is to hypothesis as premise is to conclusion**.
-But what is the warrant?
+There is clearly an analogy here: **evidence is premise as to hypothesis is to conclusion**.
+But argumentation theory also has warrants.
+What is the warrant in a Bayesian model?

 The warrant clearly has to do with the subject's **prior beliefs**, because a Bayesian agent's priors are precisely what justify, in their mind, any inferential leap from premise to conclusion.